asimons04/tesseract/Roadmap.md

 I realize that is less than professional, but this project is a hobby :shrug:.

 ### Accounts Management
-- Move Account Selector from sidebar to profile menu
 - Add capability to change password

 ### Additional Embed Support